Range Cooker vs Built-In Ovens – A Helpful Guide

 Energy and Connections

 Both range cookers and built-in ovens are pretty equal when it comes to energy ratings.
-But it always good to check out the ‘A’ rating and running costs for the specific appliance you’re considering.
+But it is always good to check out the ‘A’ rating and running costs for the specific appliance you’re considering.

 A range cooker will likely need a larger dedicated electrical supply as it will be over 3kW.
 Whereas some single ovens are under 3kW and can simply be plugged into a 13amp socket.